Tasmania

 Even 12 days seemed insufficient!
 We skipped Stanley, traded Hastings Cave for MONA at Hobart and Port Arthur Penitentiary Tour for Cape Hauy hike, dropped our plan to Maria Island - most of these were conscious decisions.
 But Ben Lomond simply exceeded our expectations.
 We were overwhelmed by its unbridled rugged allure and repented to not have allocated more time to this raw beauty.
 It always looked like Mordor - the dolerite crags with a grey jagged look appeared ominously beautiful.
 But what we didn't realise was that the trails to trek these crags were quite comfortable compared to the others we had for The Arch, Cape Hauy, and Wineglass Bay.
 Time was short, so we hiked for about a km through in the Legges Tor Summit Track that could've taken us to the top of Jacob's Ladder.
 We did drive to the base of the u sealed serpentine roadway but didn't dare to drive ip the 6 hairpin turns with a dramatically gaping and dropping gorge by our side.
 Overall, the substantial time we spent there was remarkable and was much needed to inculcate and internalise the feel of this sequestered National Park.
 The road that branched from Upper Blessing to the park, Car Villa, and other precincts inside were unsealed, safe, but unsealed road set us at some unease - we took that as a grain of adventure!
 Our return flight was late in the evening at 8.30 pm.
 So we got some time to munch and lunch at Sherpa - mouthwatering authentic egg thuppa, chicken thali, and noodles.
 Post lunch, we were at Launceston Cataract Gorge for sometime before bidding bye to Tassie.

 To conclude, we felt Tassie is a land of diverse colours.
 The only thing that pains visitors is the shocking number of roadkill - wallabies, tasmanian devils, wombats face gruesome deaths under cars at dusk.
-A particular signboard on our way to The Gardens said - Drive slow, everyone deserves a life - a picturw of tasmanian devil was painted right above.
+A particular signboard on our way to The Gardens said - Drive slow, everyone deserves a life - a picture of tasmanian devil was painted right above.
 If people could avoid driving at dusk, Tassie fauna would flourish in their pristine habitat.

 Discover Australia - Tasmania Touring Packages page introduced and acquainted us with the places and views that tourists explore.